Transport in India: Light rail

 Like monorail, light rail is also considered as a feeder system for the metro systems.
 The planned systems are Kolkata Light Rail Transit and Delhi Light Rail Transit.

+Funicular Railway

+India’s longest funicular railway — a 1.2 km cable-hauled rail line near Kalyan in Thane district, Maharashtra (outskirts of the Mumbai Metropolitan Region) — has been inaugurated after years of planning and construction, replacing a strenuous multi-hour uphill climb with a 7–10 minute ride and significantly improving access up the slope; the system can carry about 120 passengers per trip and is expected to boost convenience, safety and visitor numbers in the area.

 Space transport

 Indian Human Spaceflight Programme's Gaganyaan is being developed as India's first crewed spaceship.

 Water

 India has a coastline of 7517 km, and thus ports are the main centres of trade.
 India also has an extensive network of inland waterways.

 Chennai Port is the largest container port in the Bay of Bengal.

 Ports and shipping

 Jawaharlal Nehru Port Trust in Navi Mumbai ranks 25th in the world as per container traffic.

 In India, about 96% of the foreign trade by quantity and 70% by value takes place through the ports.
 Mumbai Port & JNPT(Navi Mumbai) handles 70% of maritime trade in India.
 There are twelve major ports:Navi Mumbai, Mumbai, Chennai, Ennore, Thoothukudi, Kochi, Kolkata (including Haldia), Paradip, Visakhapatnam, New Mangaluru, Mormugao and Kandla.
 Other than these, there are 187 minor and intermediate ports, 43 of which handle cargo.

 Maritime transportation in India is managed by the Shipping Corporation of India, a government-owned company that also manages offshore and other marine transport infrastructure in the country.
 It owns and operates about 35% of Indian tonnage and operates in practically all areas of shipping business servicing both national and international trades.
 The only Indian state with three ports is Tamil Nadu, they are Ennore, Chennai and Tuticorin.

 It has a fleet of 79 ships of 2,750,000 GT (4.8 million DWT) and also manages 53 research, survey and support vessels of 120,000 GT (060,000 DWT) on behalf of various government departments and other organisations.
 Personnel are trained at the Maritime Training Institute in Mumbai, a branch of the World Maritime University, which was set up in 1987.
 The corporation also operates in Malta and Iran through joint ventures.

 The distinction between major and minor ports is not based on the amount of cargo handled.
 The major ports are managed by port trusts which are regulated by the central government.
 They come under the purview of the Major Port Trusts Act, 1963.
 The minor ports are regulated by the respective state governments and many of these ports are private ports or captive ports.
 The total amount of traffic handled at the major ports in 2005–2006 was 382.33 Mt.